 The tram ride was nice.
 Be careful to check-in and check-out using the Nol card at the tram station, otherwise there is a huge fine.
 We saw the Dubai’s Marina area from the tram.
 The tram takes 3 AED regardless of the station you check out from.
 After the tram ride, we took metro from DMCC station and returned to Abu Hail metro station.
 Then we walked towards the airport, planning to have a meal at the restaurant we dined at in the morning.
 I found nothing good vegetarian there, so I skipped eating there and just took a chai.

-After this, we returned to Terminal 2 of the airport to catch our respective flights.
+After this, we returned to the airport to catch our respective flights.
 There was no language problem for us in Dubai.
 English is widely spoken.
 Infact, most of my conversations was in Hindi as I met many Indians and Pakistanis who knew Hindi.
-People were very nice to us which made us felt like home.
+In fact, Abraham was talking to people in Malayalam and then I realized how much migration this country UAE has from the state of Kerala.
+Overall, people were very nice to us which made us feel like home.

-It was a fun layover in Dubai which I managed to do just within 50 AED(very cheap according to Dubai standards).
+The weather was harsh and it was tiring but anyways it was a fun layover in Dubai which we to do just within 50 AED (very cheap according to Dubai standards).